Restoring Dignity #29

-- Pre-Shift: Saturday, October 21st, 2017 12:00pm-2:00pm: This shift involves getting donations ready for the project date.
-At the Restoring Dignity Storage Facility.
+- Pre-Shift: 11:00am-1:00pm, at the Restoring Dignity Storage Unit: This shift involves getting donations ready for the project date.
+At the Restoring Dignity Storage Unit.

-- Transportation: 8am-10am: This shift involves loading items onto trucks at the storage facility, and unloading them at the family’s home.
-This requires the use of your vehicle and we prefer trucks and trailers, if possible.
-Please contact us to let us know if you can provide a truck and/or trailer for this project.
+- Transportation: 8am-10am: This shift involves loading items onto trucks at the storage unit, and unloading them at the family’s home.
+We will provide a U-Haul truck.

-- Shift one: 10am-12pm: This shift is for people who want to help with cleaning and prepping the home for when the furniture is brought in.
+- Shift one: 10am-12pm: This shift is for people who want to help with cleaning, organizing clothes, steaming and fixing items.

-- Shift two: 12pm-2pm: This shift is for people who want to help with bringing in the furniture and decorating the apartment.
+- Shift two: 12pm-2pm: This shift is for people who want to help with cleaning, organizing clothes, steaming and building items.

-- Full Day: 10am-2pm: This shift is for someone who is looking for a full-immersion with Restoring Dignity and/or wants to be a project leader.
+- Full Day: 10am-4pm: This shift is for someone who is looking for a full-immersion with Restoring Dignity and/or wants to be a project leader.